jlehikoinen/pythonista-flask-example/README.md

 ## Setup

-Create a New Empty Script in Pythonista to Documents root.
+Create a new Empty Script in Pythonista to Documents root.
 Copy & paste [this Gist](https://gist.github.com/jlehikoinen/ebbb77b366d908243ad6).

-Note: the setup script will overwrite exsting `pythonista-flask-example` folder if it exists.
+Note: the setup script will overwrite existing `pythonista-flask-example` folder if it exists.

 1. Run setup script